 As the Japanese Yen is one of the major world currencies, there are timing implications when converting money between Japan and Canada as part of a move back.

 As can be seen by the graph, the exchange rate between the YEN and CDN as of the latest update to this resource is a bit above the average of the last few years.
 There is no significant advantage or disadvantage to repatriating funds to Canada at this time.

 Some foreign exchange considerations:

 John shares his suggested list of things to do before you leave Japan.
-There really isn't a set-in-stone sequence of when to do things outside of closing your bank account and canceling the cell phone last:
+There really isn't a set-in-stone sequence of when to do things outside of closing your bank account and cancelling the cell phone last:

 Canadians living in Japan planning on moving back to Canada: Please share your ideas, thoughts, and experiences relating to returning to Canada from Japan.
 I will post your thoughts here as help for others.
 Along with a credit to you will be a big thank you on behalf of the many people you will be helping!